 - Sport and Exercise Psychology

 The University of Adelaide is one of the only universities in Australia to offer varied postgraduate options, beyond Clinical Psychology.
-Our Masters psychology degrees—Clinical, Health, and Organisational and Human Factors—are designed to provide the knowledge and skills required to practise as a registered psychologist.
-These provide accredited pathway training to become a clinical psychologist, a health psychologist or an organisational psychologist.
+Our Masters psychology degrees—Clinical, Health and Organisational and Human Factors—are designed to provide the knowledge and skills required to practise as a registered psychologist.
+These provide accredited pathway training to become a clinical psychologist or a health psychologist.
 After completing your Honours, you may also decide to study a PhD and contribute to the international body of research knowledge generated by our psychological scientists working in universities, government and other sectors.
 Many of our graduates go on to postdoctoral fellowships in Australia or overseas.

 Learn with outstanding teachers and technologies